-You need to help your team understand the value that they produce to the end customer of your organization and encourage them to look for ways to enhance it.
+You need to help your team understand the value that they produce to your organization's end customer and encourage them to look for ways to enhance it.

-Familiarize your team with the activities that Lean considers as waste and discuss how you can focus more on the ones that bring the most value to your customer.
+Familiarize your team with the activities that Lean considers waste, and discuss how you can focus more on the ones that bring the most value to your customer.

-Help each person understand how they fit in the value generation process and assist them in identifying and polishing their individual value contribution.
+Help each person understand how they fit in the value generation process and identify and polish their individual value contribution.

 Be watchful for organizational silos and push out the silo mentality for the sake of improving collaboration.
 You don’t want the “this is not my job” attitude in your team, so be sure to get your whole team on the same page.

-After the value of your team’s work is identified, you should proceed with mapping the value stream of your process.
-Although you probably understand your process perfectly, this is not a responsibility that should be beared only by the manager.
+After the value of your team’s work is identified, you should map the value stream of your process.
+Although you probably understand your process perfectly, this is not a responsibility that should be borne only by the manager.